elParaguayo/qtile-widget-livefootballscores/README.md

 The underlying module needs work so it will probably only work if you pick a "big" team.

+You can select more than one team and league.
+Scores can be scrolled by using the mousewheel over the widget.

 ## Demo

 Here is a screenshot from my HTPC showing the widget in the bar.